dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Fix the CSS grid problem
-* Get post data for questions that were not up-voted but where there was an up-voted answer to that question.
+* DONE Get post data for questions that were not up-voted but where there was an up-voted answer to that question.
 This is a common case.
 I thought it was rare because I assumed that when I upvote an answer that I would have already upvoted the question.
 But this isn't the case.
 I have a about two hundred of these cases.
 Also, even if I wanted to up-vote the question, some are actually locked!
 For example, one of the very first things I wanted to search for in my SO static data was for how